TelemetryDeck/docs/articles/preset-purchases.md

 ```

 {% noteinfo "3rd-Party Services" %}
 > If you are using a third-party service like RevenueCat, you can access the `SKProduct` type on their own types.
-For example, for the `Package` type in RevenueCat, you would call `.storeProduct.skProduct`.
+For example, on RevenueCat's `Package` type, you would call `.storeProduct.skProduct`.
 {% endnoteinfo %}